Find Grad Schools

 12 Yearly Graduations

 The 17th most popular school in the country for ecology majors who are seeking their doctor's degree is University of Georgia.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-During the 2020-2021 academic year, 12 people received their doctor's degree in ecology from UGA.
-Of these students, 33% were women and 25% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 12 people received their doctor's degree in ecology from UGA.
+About 54% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #17